ellacmd/feedback-backend/README.md

 - **./models** contains models (Mongoose), controllers, and repositories
 - **./routes** contains api routes (Express)

+* .env.sample is a boilerplate of the required .env file

 ## **II.
 Branches**
 * `main` - Code that is currently running in production